zendframework/zend-expressive/docs/book/v3/features/helpers/url-helper.md

 > zendframework/zend-expressive-helpers.
 Prior to that version, the helper only
 > accepted the route name and route parameters.

+### Other methods available

+- `getRouteResult() : ?Zend\Expressive\Router\RouteResult` (since
+  zend-expressive-helpers 5.2.0): if you want access to the result of routing — and, consequently, the matched route name, matched route parameters, and matched route — you can use this method.
+The method returns `null` if no route result has been injected yet — which typically happens in the `UrlHelperMiddleware`, discussed in the next section.

 ### Registering the pipeline middleware

 For the `UrlHelper` to work, you must first register the `UrlHelperMiddleware`